red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

         myService.useData(data);

-        Mockito.verify(myOtherService)
+        Mockito.verify(CollaboratorService)
             .useValue(Mockito.argThat(arg -> arg.name().equals("MyName")));
     }
 }
 {% endhighlight %}

 By using a _@Spy_ annotation, we are still letting Mockito do the wiring.
-Instead of creating a mock, it will create an actual ObjectMapper instance.
+Instead of creating a mock, it will use the provided ObjectMapper instance.
 When we re-run the test, we can see that it now fails:

 {% highlight bash %}